-- Assumptions: - /10 scenario assumptions are identified. - /10 ways of validating the assumptions are reasoned and comprehensive. - /10 the context in which the assumptions might be valid is identified. - /10 the paper is free of own assumptions or own assumptions are identified. - There is evidence given to support the assumptions identified: - /10 evidence comes from the scenario. - /5 ideas from other authors are referenced. - The complexity of the issue being discussed is clear: - /10 at least two alternative perspectives that could be taken about the topic are discussed.
+- Assumptions: - /10 all scenario assumptions are identified. - ways of validating each assumption are reasoned and comprehensive. - /10 the context in which each assumption might be valid is identified. - the paper is free of own assumptions or own assumptions are identified. - There is evidence given to support the assumptions identified: - /10 evidence from the scenario is used to support each assumption identified. - /5 ideas from other authors are referenced.
+APA style is used. - The complexity of the issue being discussed is clear: - /10 at least two alternative perspectives that could be taken about the scenario are discussed.